seroburomalinoviy/seroburomalinoviy/README.md

-### Hi there 👋
+Hi there

-I am python developer from Saint-Petersburg.
+`
 I'm currently working on TripleTen.

-If you're inetersted in my CV, visit seroburomalinoviy.github.io
+If you're inetersted in my CV, visit <seroburomalinoviy.github.io>

 Ivan
+`
 <!--
 **seroburomalinoviy/seroburomalinoviy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.